Diabetes in dogs: Treatment

 Food should be offered at the first signs of possible hypoglycemia.
 If the animal refuses it, a sugar solution (corn syrup, honey, pancake syrup, etc.) should be poured on the finger and rubbed on its gums or under the tongue (sublingually).
 The solution must be applied this way to prevent possible aspiration of it.
 Intervet suggests one tablespoon of a sugar solution rubbed onto the gums, regardless of the size of the dog.
 Another hypoglycemia formula is 1 gram of glucose for every kilogram (2.2 lb) of the animal's body weight.
 Since sugar acts quickly, a response should be seen within a minute or two.

 Honey, syrup, or sugar, as simple carbohydrates, act rapidly and will make the blood glucose rise, but the rise will not last very long, as they are broken down quickly by the body.
 Feeding something containing complex carbohydrates when the pet is able to eat will make sure another hypoglycemia event does not overtake the rapid rise in blood glucose levels from the sugar solution.
 Complex carbohydrates take longer to be broken down by the body, so they do not raise blood glucose levels until some time after being eaten.
 A small meal should be fed and the animal taken for medical evaluation to determine if further treatment is needed.
 Treatment of a serious hypoglycemia episode is similar to that of diabetic humans: using glucose or glucagon infusions, depending on severity.
 A part from the medicinal way, lifestyle management of the dog can also be considered when preventing a diabetes attack on the dog.
 Physical exercising activities such as homeopathy^{2}, walking and swimming of the dog are suggested under behavioral management in treating diabetes because it results in tissue preservation.
 Dietary management in food service is also essential in preventing diabetes attack.
 A dietary management may include low fat content foods, complex carbohydrates that aid in slowing down glucose absorption, protein and fiber.

+Epidemiology

+The prevalence of diabetes mellitus in the dog ranges between 0.32% and 1.33%.
+(Note: An insurance cohort in Sweden estimated 1.2% of dogs to develop diabetes mellitus before age 12.
+A UK insurance cohort showed 0.32% of dogs to have diabetes mellitus.
+An American study reviewing hospital records found a prevalence of 0.64%.
+An Italian study reviewing hospital records foumd 1.33% prevalence.)